AdobeDocs/campaign-classic.en/help/platform/using/working-with-data-packages.md

    ![](assets/ncs_datapackage_export6.png)

-1. The last page of the package export wizard lets you start the export.
+1. The last page of the package export assistant lets you start the export.
 The data will be stored in the file indicated in the **[!UICONTROL File]** field.

    ![](assets/ncs_datapackage_export7.png)